Dundee SNP council leader deletes X account after row over ‘misleading’ economic figures

-Dundee’s SNP council chief John Alexander has deleted his X account after a row which saw him accused of peddling misleading economic figures.
+Dundee’s SNP council chief John Alexander has deleted his social media account on X after a row which saw him accused of peddling misleading economic figures.

 Mr Alexander faced heavy criticism for claiming a major UK economic survey allocates higher interest payments to Scotland than it should.